tillbiskup/pymetacode/docs/roadmap.rst

 * Directory structure for GUIs (created with PySide6)

-  * CLI commands for creating GUI structure and adding a GUI window
   * Update configuration to cope with things such as splash
   * Modify setup.py and MANIFEST.in in case of added GUI
   * Add gui_scripts entrypoint to setup.py